Leading Rubber Molding Manufacturers

 Extrusion of Raw Material

-• Extrusion is done by creating uncured raw material with the help of dye to form a uniform cross-sectional-shaped product.
+• Extrusion involves shaping uncured raw material using a dye to form a consistent cross-sectional product.

 Product Calendering

-• It is a speedy, continuous sheeting process that uses a number of rollers to press the semi-liquid material into a hard sheet.
+• It involves a rapid and continuous process where several rollers compress the semi-liquid material into a solid sheet.

-• The products are then coated onto fabrics.
+• Afterwards, these sheets are applied onto fabrics.

-• It is essential to set an optimum temperature for rollers to avoid overheating and sticking.
+• Setting an ideal temperature for rollers is crucial to prevent overheating and adhesion issues.

-• It is used to make dye sheet cuts and thin sheets of material.
+• It serves to produce precise dye sheet cuts and thin material sheets.

 Benefits of Rubber Molding